 The therapeutic possibilities of cell and gene therapy are very appealing.
 The possibility to use a Viral Vector to carry the therapeutic gene into the target cells or to initiate cell transduction holds the potential to provide the needed cure for conditions that today lack effective treatment.
-Among these conditions are e.g. genetic diseases, certain types of eye diseases and cancer.
+Among these conditions are e.g. genetic diseases, certain types of eye diseases, and cancer.
 In 2019 FDA approved a Viral Vector-based gene therapy to treat a rare disease, spinal muscular atrophy, in children under the age of two .
 Scientific development around other conditions is fast-paced and the list of clinical- trial-phase gene therapies has steadily grown.
 And this is only the beginning.
 With 900 investigational new drug applications in the pipeline for ongoing clinical studies, the FDA has announced its strong support for innovation in the development of gene therapy products .

 But innovation is not enough.
-The path from the laboratory bench to the clinic requires careful planning and capabilities as well as resources to cover the supply chain from gene to finished vial.
+The path from the laboratory bench to the clinic requires careful planning and capabilities and resources to cover the supply chain from gene to finished vial.
 As a drug developer, you need to take numerous far-reaching decisions.
 Although scientifically experienced, academic groups or biopharmaceutical companies may have gaps in their process engineering know-how.
-How can a CDMO provide help with the task?
+How can a CDMO help with the task?
 While there are many areas where a CDMO can assist in your Viral Vector project, here we highlight four key areas.

 1. Access to Plasmid DNA